leeyihjie/metadata-cleaner/README.md

 # Picture Metadata Remover
+This Python application aims to help you remove your metadata from your images.

 ## What is metadata?
 The metadata of an image refers to the text information pertaining to an image file that is embedded into the file or saved to a separate file that is associated with the image file.